Chapter 6: Introduction to Class Templates in C++

 }

 In this program, we have declared an STL vector container my_vector_store with type int, which means it can hold data of type int.
 The vector container class provides a member function push_back() to add new data to the container’s back.
-As the elements are added to the vector container, their size keeps on increasing.
+As elements are added to the vector container, its size keeps on increasing.
 The internal mechanism of the vector container takes care of allocating memory space for the new elements.

-Using std::vector, we can write clean code as most of the mechanisms of allocating and reallocating the memory space for the new elements are internalized by the vector class implementation.
-However, the main advantage is we can write generic code using vectors.
-Let us say we want to have a container for the double data type.
-If we use the custom implementation, we will have to rewrite the whole implementation again for the double data type.
-If we use a vector, we can declare another vector with data type double.
+Using std::vector, we can write clean code as most of the mechanisms of allocating and reallocating memory space are internalized by the vector class implementation.
+The main advantage is that we can write generic code using vectors.
+If we want a container for the double data type, we can simply declare another vector with data type double.
 That is possible because the vector is a template class.
-Go give you a bit of an idea how a vector class definition may look like, let’s have a look at the following skeleton of a vector class definition:
+To give you a bit of an idea how a vector class definition may look like, here is a skeleton of a vector class definition:

 template<typename _Tp, typename _Allocator = std::allocator<_Tp> >